apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 S3A uses the
 [WildFly OpenSSL](https://github.com/wildfly-security/wildfly-openssl) library
 to bind OpenSSL to the Java JSSE APIs.
 This library allows S3A to transparently read data using OpenSSL.
-The wildfly-openssl library is a runtime dependency of S3A and contains native libraries for binding the Java JSSE to OpenSSL.
+The `wildfly-openssl` library is an optional runtime dependency of S3A and contains native libraries for binding the Java JSSE to OpenSSL.

 WildFly OpenSSL must load OpenSSL itself.
 This can be done using the system